-San annual control of the period of the san and series are a mortal control of the san and series are a mortal control of the san and series are a mortal control of the san and series are a mortal control of the san and series are a mortal control of the san and series are a mortal control of the san and series are a mortal control of the san and series are a mortal control of the san and series are a san PFRA/ICPSS No historic records of flooding were found A small stream and its tributaries flow in a northerly direction to the east of the site and outfalls into the Blacksod Bay.
-The streams are therefore influenced by both fluvial and tidal sources The majority of the settlement is elevated above 10mOD and is therefore at low risk.
-Any new property within or adjacent to the Flood Zones should include a site specific FRA that specifically quantifies the water levels and risk.
+guarantee of maintenance in perpetuity.
+Areas that benefit from defences are annotated separately.
+Flood Zone Data ICPSS Historic Flooding No historic records of flooding were found Comment A small stream and its tributaries flow in a northerly direction to the east of the site and outfalls into the Blacksod Bay.
+The streams are therefore influenced by both fluvial and tidal sources Climate Change The majority of the settlement is elevated above 10mOD and is therefore at low risk.
+Conclusion Any new property within or adjacent to the Flood Zones should include a site specific FRA that specifically quantifies the water levels and risk.
 The sequential approach should be applied, and Flood Zone A/B preferentially avoided for any highly or less vulnerable development.
 It is noted that the Flood Zone mapping is indicative and further detailed modelling under a Stage 3 FRA would improve the quality and reliability of the assessment.
 Risk can be managed in line with approved MCDP Policy in Chapter 7 of the Written Statement and the guidance provided within Section 7 of this SFRA.